Sunday, July 21, 2024

 3-14-2024 Update

 Finally got my post operation x-rays.
 You can see the hardware they added.
 Bones aligned and healing nicely.
+This was taken 1 month after the surgery.

 Sunday, December 24, 2023